Cheat Sheet:

 Callum Francis and Georgina Hopson in Handa Opera on Sydney Harbour - The Phantom of the Opera.
 Photo: Prudence Upton.

-A little history
+A little history on the original novel

 In the early 1900s, during one of his frequent visits to the Paris Opera House, journalist and novelist Gaston Leroux began to hear rumours of a ghost that haunted the old building.
 Several unexplainable deaths had been attributed to this spectre, and backstage gossip only fuelled the story.
 The Opera House had already had its share of mysterious accidents when, on 20 May 1896, a counterweight of the seven-tonne chandelier had fallen into the audience, killing a concierge.